yakovypg/NetArgumentParser/README.md

 ## Main Features
 This library supports the following main features:
-- Parse options starting with a minus (such as `-v`).
+- Parse short-named options (such as `-v`).
-- Parse options starting with a double minus (such as `--version`).
+- Parse long-named options (such as `--version` or `-version`).
-- Parse options starting with a slash (such as `/v` or `/version`).
+- Parse windows-based options (such as `/v` or `/version`).
 - Parse compound options (such as `-lah`).
-- Parse long name options starting with a minus (such as `-version`).
+- Parse nested subcommands (such as `app subcommand subsubcommand`).
 - Extract extra arguments.
+- Provide a lot of default option types.
-- Support custom converters.
+- Support custom options and converters.
-- Configure command-line help generation.
+- Configure command-line help generation and output stream.

+Many other features you can find in [documentation](#documentation).

 ## Quick Start
-To start working with the library you need to build it and then connect it to your project.
+To start working with the library you need to [connect](#connect-project) it to your project.
+If you are going to connect a library cloned from a repository, you may want to [build](#build-project) and [test](#test-project) it before doing so.

 ### Build Project
-You can [build](https://learn.microsoft.com/en-us/dotnet/core/tools/dotnet-build) the library with the following command, which should be run from the root of the library.
+You can [build](https://learn.microsoft.com/en-us/dotnet/core/tools/dotnet-build) the library with the following command, which should be run from the root of the library project.
 ```
 dotnet build
 ```

 ### Test Project
-You can [test](https://learn.microsoft.com/en-us/dotnet/core/tools/dotnet-test) the library with the following command, which should be run from the root of the library.
+You can [test](https://learn.microsoft.com/en-us/dotnet/core/tools/dotnet-test) the library with the following command, which should be run from the root of the library project.
 ```
 dotnet test
 ```